IntegerMan/JAIMES/README.md

 ### Quality and Testing

 - [x] Add unit test project
-- [ ] Generate sample transcripts for testing
-- [ ] Add in Unit Tests around Semantic Kernel
 - [/] Add in Evaluation for common game scenarios
-- [ ] Add A/B Testing for Prompt Refinement and Model Selection
+- [ ] Prototype A/B Testing for Prompt Refinement and Model Selection
+- [ ] Implement A/B Testing for Planner
+- [ ] Implement A/B Testing for Storyteller
+- [ ] Implement A/B Testing for Editor
 - [ ] Add content safety checks (optional)

 ### Content